bsturk/up_front_bot/README.md

     ![Initial Group Setup Screenshot](img/SCREENSHOT_GAME_ACTIONS_GLOBAL_SETTINGS.png)

-2.  **SLA Activation:**
+2.  **SLA Turn and Activation:**
+    *   Draw SLA's hand of cards
-    *   The app reminds you of the process: Draw SLA cards, use the leftmost card's RPN to determine the acting group, and use its RNC for the action calculations.
+    *   Use the leftmost card's RPN to determine the acting group, and use its RNC for the action calculations.
     *   **Select the RNC value of this leftmost card** by clicking the corresponding number (Black or Red) in the grid of RNC values.
+    *   **When going to the next SLA Group, move the rightmost card to the leftmost position.**

     ![SLA Activation Screenshot](img/SCREENSHOT_GAME_ACTIONS_RNC_SELECTOR.png)